 I feel like Kamala Khan (Ms. Marvel) has a lot of potential as a mini-series on the streaming service since it wouldn’t discount her from appearing in the movies.
 It’d be a nice perspective to see in the Marvel Cinematic Universe that isn’t filled with spies or disaster scenarios.
 It’d be from the perspective of an up and coming hero that lives in New Jersey of all places defending the little people, not even super villains (well, maybe one).
 Plus, I would freak if they could manage a Brie Larson cameo or episode appearance. – Pierre Chanliau – Editor

 While the news of the FOX acquisition has created excitement around the potential of the X-Men and Fantastic Four, and rightfully so, one property that often goes overlooked is Alpha Flight.
 This is a group that I have always thought was meant for serialized TV storytelling but would be hard to do considering the high amount of CGI that would likely be required for the characters and their power sets.
-Given the news that Disney would be willing to break the bank on some of these new shows for the streaming service, Alpha Flight seems like it would be a perfect fit.
+Given the news that Disney would be willing to break the bank on some of these new shows for the streaming service the free starburst spins no deposit, Alpha Flight seems like it would be a perfect fit.
 The team wouldn’t need to be too connected to the rest of the MCU given the fact that it takes place in Canada, and I envision a primary plot to be about our heroes working for a corrupt Department H, but having each episode focusing on a different character and their backstory along the lines of Orange is the New Black or Lost.
 While the MCU is likely going to focus on going cosmic with some of their new properties, it wouldn’t hurt to add some international flavor as well. – KJ Callahan – Feature Writer

 I love the series that they have announced so far.
 The big thing for me is that I think it would be a shame if the MCU lost the Netflix characters due to these recent cancelations.
 If Netflix does, in fact, end up canceling all of these shows, I would love to see a Defenders series on the streaming service.
 Disney doesn’t even necessarily have to continue the individual shows but can bundle them all together into one team-up show, focusing on the challenges of defending NYC on the street level.
 If Disney can take ownership of these characters and maybe even connect it a bit more under Fiege, I think that would be incredible. – Kevin Carter – Feature Writer